-The risk level in the mortgage portfolio continues to be low, with leading benchmarks remaining stable or improving.
-The regular provision in this portfolio results in revenues for the Bank and the rate of troubled debt is constantly decreasing, including the rate of arrears in new loans, which is very low.
-In the mortgage segment, too, the Bank takes steps to reduce risk by selling it and has conducted multiple sales of mortgage portfolios during the year.
-For more information see chapter "Material events" in the Report of the Board of Directors and Management.
+The risk level in the mortgage portfolio continues to be low, with leading benchmarks improving.
+The regular provision in this portfolio resulted, in the first half, in revenues and the rate of problematic debt is constantly decreasing, including the rate of arrears in new loans, which is very low.

+In the first half of 2017, the Bank continued to reduce credit risk by selling credit risk for both housing loans and business credit.

 The Bank continues to upgrade the framework for handling "emerging" risks, such as compliance and regulatory risk, AML risk and cross-border risk - while allocating the required resources for addressing these risks.
 Note that the Bank has zero appetite for non-compliance with regulatory directives of the Bank of Israel.
 Bank operations with regard to these risks are primarily qualitative action designed to create the required framework for addressing these emerging risks.
-The Bank estimates that in the fourth quarter, too, the decreasing trend continued in these risk profiles and the Bank continues to prepare for the required action to address these risks, in order to ensure that their development trends continue in line with Bank strategy to reduce exposure to such risk.
+The Bank estimates that in the second quarter of 2017, too, the decreasing trend continued in these risk profiles and the Bank continues to prepare for the required action to address these risks, in order to ensure that their development trends continue in line with Bank strategy to reduce exposure to such risks.

 The Bank's operating risk profile, including information security and cyber risk, is estimated to be medium.
 The Bank constantly strives to improve monitoring, management and control of these risks - which increase with technological advances and with the expansion of Bank business.
-In 2016, the Bank participated in a sector cyber drill, managed by the Bank of Israel, designed to exercise business aspects during a cyber event.
 Furthermore, the Bank regularly reviews attack events around the world, focusing on events at financial timings and regularly learns lessons and improves its cyber defenses.